kamalsacranie/nvim-config/README.md

 I am at odds whether I should organise my mappings for my plug-ins in the same manner.
 It feels right how it currently is but idk.

+---

+TODO:

+- see what client.workspace folder does
+- Add range formatting to lua ls capabilities